vagrawal/gsoc-progress/vagrawal/progress.md

 Made the training and evaluation script to run on the cloud.
 After training for more than 24 hours using GPU, I think the model has still not converged.
 I am getting WER of around 94% and CER of 72%.
 I think I need to use beam search instead of greedy search to improve the results.
 Also attaching the loss over time

 ![loss-over-time](images/loss-iter1.png)

+# 13 June

+Completely relook the architecture, and change many things.
+Used many bidirectional layers, and used pooling between those.
+Also made many corrections like logging CER and WER over time.
+Running the architecture is currently in progress.